TGX 1.1.1

 Arial font (bold) 20pt.

-See also blitBackward() and methods for image copy/resizing/type conversion copyFrom(), copyReduceHalf(), reduceHalf() and convert()
+See also blitBackward() and methods for image copying, resizing and color type conversion: copyFrom(), copyReduceHalf(), reduceHalf() and convert().

 test_vhlines